 B. Issue CITES documents only on security paper having a current authorized DMA signature.

 C. Not create or issue any document that acts as or claims to be a CITES document or authorization.

 For information on the content of this chapter, contact the Office of Law Enforcement.
-For additional information about this Web site, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information about this Web site, contact Krista Bibb, in the Division of Policy and Directives Management.